-Contact and Feedback: You are encouraged to visit office hours or make an appointment to discuss the topics covered in class, and to clarify any questions you may have about assignments and requirements.
-When sending emails to me, please use your "sfsu.edu" account when possible, and put "HUM 325" followed by your subject in the subject line so I am sure to address it more quickly.
+Contact and Feedback: You are encouraged to visit me during student hours or make an appointment to discuss class, raise questions, or just check in.
+When emailing me, please use your "sfsu.edu" account when possible and put "CMX 325" and topic in the subject line so I am sure to address it more quickly.

 Plagiarism: Plagiarism is a form of cheating or fraud; it occurs when a student misrepresents the work of another as his or her own.
 Plagiarism may consist of using the ideas, sentences, paragraphs, or the whole text of another without appropriate acknowledgment, but it also includes employing or allowing another person to write or substantially alter work that a student then submits as his or her own.
 Any assignment found to be plagiarized will be given an "F" grade.
-All instances of plagiarism in the College of Liberal & Creative Arts will be reported to the Dean of the College, and may be reported to the University Judicial Affairs Officer for further action.
+All instances of plagiarism in the College of Liberal & Creative Arts will be reported to the Dean, and may be reported to the University Judicial Affairs Officer for further action.